-You study wide-ranging agriculture topics in your first two years, exploring biology, soil science, nutrition, management, accounting and law.
+You study wide-ranging agriculture topics in your first two years, exploring plant biology, soil science, nutrition, management, accounting and law.

 In your third year you specialise in animal production science and will visit a range of livestock businesses.
 You have a choice of optional modules covering topics like:

 - companion animals